 A commercially prepared combination food product may be credited to the CACFP menu pattern only if the product's composition is known and documented by the manufacturer.
 Acceptable forms of documentation include the Child Nutrition (CN) label or a product analysis sheet.
-Without documented proof of a product's composition, the food may not be credited to the CACFP menu pattern.
+Without documented proof of a product's composition, the food nor any part of the food, may not be credited to the CACFP menu pattern.
 This is because the amounts of each menu component (meat, bread, vegetable, etc.) in the product are not specified by the manufacturer.